ArchRafail/Dictionary/README.md

 </br>
 </br>
 The task was the next:</br>
-Create the program that allow to word with dictionary.
-For example English-Spanish, French-Germany or any other.</br>
+Create the program that allow to work with dictionary.</br>
+Dictionary can be, for example English-Spanish, French-Germany or any other.</br>
 This dictionary should:</br>
 + provide the initial input of the data to dictionary.</br>
 + allow to show the word and it translates.</br>